|David Brown's Wildlife Services

 Tel: 978 544 8175

-|Quabbin Trails Programs
+|Quabbin Trails Program

 Suitablility: Outdoor programs are suitable for reasonably fit adults and accompanied teenagers 13 years and

-up..
+up.
 Both beginner and experienced trackers are welcome.
 However, participants should be free of any medical

-programs are not suitable for anyone with balance or coordination problems.
+programs are not suitable for anyone with balance or coordination problems. .
 Due to the difficulty in obtaining

 emergency medical care in remote locations, Quabbin programs are not recommended for anyone with

 a history of incapacitating sudden-onset illness.

 Registration: Use the linked registration blank only to register for "Quabbin Trails" programs described on this